-The TOMRA supply chain is organized and managed by each individual Divisional Operations Department.
+The TOMRA supply chain is organized and managed by each individual Business Division's operations department.
 The departments' responsibilities include procurement, quality control, production, and shipping.
-Each Division's Operations Department works closely with Research & Development, Technology, Sales, and Service departments to keep efficient sourcing and purchasing.
-This includes both individual components, machinery and frames needed in production, also called direct spend, and purchases to support the everyday running, also called indirect spend, of the organization including freight, production machinery, tools, and miscellaneous services.
-The supply chain is global with related activities across Europe, Asia Pacific, and the Americas.
-Operating across such diverse geographies and markets, the potential for negative impact on human and labor rights is present and needs to be understood in relation to suppliers, and sub-suppliers all the way down to extraction of metals and minerals.
+Each such department works closely with Research & Development, Technology, Sales, and Service departments to keep efficient sourcing and purchasing.
+This includes individual components, machinery and frames needed in production, also called direct spend, and purchases to support the everyday running, also called indirect spend including freight, production machinery, tools, and miscellaneous services, of the organization.
+The supply chain is global with related activities across Europe, Asia Pacific, and the Americas with production in Norway, Germany, Poland, Slovakia, China, and New Zealand.
+Operating across such diverse geographies and markets, there is potential for negative impact on human and labor rights and such risks need to be assessed in relation to suppliers and sub-suppliers.